danielefoffano/AGD-MBRL/README.md

-# Code for Adversarial Diffusion for Robust Reinforcement Learning
+# Code for Advantage-Guided Diffusion for Model-Based Reinforcement Learning

 ## How to run the code